ebidel/polymer-todomvc-codelab/README.md

         git clone git@github.com:Polymer/todomvc.git
         cd todomvc

 2. Run `bower update` to pull in the dependencies.
-If you don't have Node or Bower isntalled, follow the installation instructions in the [README](https://github.com/Polymer/todomvc/blob/master/README.md).
+If you don't have Node or Bower installed, follow the installation instructions in the [README](https://github.com/Polymer/todomvc/blob/master/README.md).
 3. Inside of the `todomvc` folder, clone this repository at "codelab":

         git clone git@github.com:ebidel/polymer-todomvc-codelab.git codelab

-3. (Optional) If you're using App Engine, move `codelab/app.yaml` into this directory.
+3. (Optional) If you're using App Engine, move `codelab/app.yaml` into this directory:

         mv codelab/app.yaml .